The Ministry Team with responsibility for the parishes of Wisbech St Mary with Guyhirn & Rings End; Parson Drove (Southea) with Murrow; Gorefield:

 Baptisms, Weddings and Funerals are regularly held at Emmanuel Church and the churchyard is accessible at all times.

 We do hope that you will find something to interest you in what is a very interesting and exciting development of Emmanuel Church.
-The structure has been altered little since its inception 140 years ago and improvements are definitely needed to bring our parish church into the 21st century whilst maintaining its essential character and proud designation as a Grade II listed building.
+The structure has been altered little since its inception 140 years ago and improvements were definitely needed to bring our parish church into the 21st century whilst maintaining its essential character and proud designation as a Grade II listed building.

 The altar and choir stalls at the east end of the church